 To augur is to predict or indicate.
 A black cat passing in front of you is said to augur bad luck, but if you love cats you can choose to believe that it augurs good luck instead.

-It used to be that when you said you would augur the future, it meant you would predict it.
-Now, that form has gone out of use, but the sense of prediction connected to an object or event remains.
-Dark clouds augur a rainstorm in the near future.
+In the past, when you said you would augur the future it meant you would predict it.
+That form of augur is rarely used today, but the sense of prediction — connected to an object or event — remains.
+Dark clouds augur a rainstorm.
 If you skip a dress rehearsal before opening night of a show, it won’t augur well for your performance.
 The Latin root stems from an ancient Roman religious official who predicted the future from omens.